Augustana’s Boe Forum to Focus on ‘Russia and the Future of Europe’

-Founded in 1860, Augustana University in Sioux Falls, South Dakota, is a selective, comprehensive university affiliated with the Evangelical Lutheran Church in America.
-With more than 100 majors, minors and pre-professional programs for undergraduates — along with graduate degree and continuing education programs — Augustana is committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skills and advanced study.
+Founded in 1860, Augustana University in Sioux Falls, South Dakota, is a selective, comprehensive university affiliated with the Evangelical Lutheran Church in America (ELCA).
+With more than 100 majors, minors and pre-professional programs for undergraduates — along with graduate degree and continuing education programs — Augustana is committed to enriching lives and fostering development by combining a foundation in the liberal arts with professional skill and advanced study.

-Nationally recognized for academic excellence, graduate outcomes and affordability by U.S. News & World Report, Forbes and the Princeton Review, Augustana serves more than 1,900 students from 41 states and 24 countries.
+Nationally recognized for academic excellence, student life, graduate outcomes and affordability, Augustana serves more than 2,000 students from 34 states and 50 countries.
 Most are part of our residential community and call our 100-acre campus home.
-Our graduate and continuing education programs serve students online and during times that are convenient for adult learners.
+Our graduate and continuing education programs serve students during times that are convenient for adult learners.

-For more information about Augustana University, visit www.augie.edu.
+For more information about Augustana University, visit augie.edu.

 Event Questions: Contact the Center for Western Studies at 605.274.4007.